erman18/Image-Stitching-NN/Framework-Update.md

-# Super Resolution Framework
+# Image Stitching Framework

-Command to export conda environment files
+## Command to export conda environment files

 The first environment is not cross-platform compatible: